The shape of dark matter haloes: results from weak lensing in the Ultraviolet Near-Infrared Optical Northern Survey (UNIONS): Analysis

+These estimators measure the anisotropic component of the shear, or the quadrupole.
+The $\cos(2\theta)$ weighting in equation~(\ref{eq:MAN_est1}) will apply a positive weighting along the major axis of the lens, where we expect $\epsilon\sbr{+}$ to be positive.
+However, it will apply a negative weighting along the minor axis, where we expect $\epsilon\sbr{+}$ to be negative.
+If the lenses and sources are aligned due to systematic effects, rather than the lens shear, these will effect this estimator.
+We define a second estimator, equation~(\ref{eq:MAN_est2}), which depends on the cross shear, $\epsilon\sbr{\times}$.
+This estimator will experience the same systematic effects experienced by the first estimator, allowing us to cancel these contributions.
+Therefore, an advantage of the HM estimator $(f-f_{45})\Delta\Sigma\sbr{m}(R)$ is that it cancels systematics.

 It is worth noting that the sign convention for the shears are different than for the CJ estimators.
-For example, a source at an angle of $\theta = 0$ experiencing a purely vertical shear would have a negative $\epsilon_1$ ellipticity component.
-However, this would be a positive tangential shear, or a positive $\epsilon\sbr{t}$ ellipticity component.
+For example, a source at an angle of $\theta = 0$ from the major axis experiencing a purely tangential shear would have a negative $\epsilon_1$ component.
+However, this would be a positive tangential shear, $\epsilon\sbr{+}$.

-The HM estimators are useful when calculating the aligned ellipticity ratio, $f_h\sim e_h/e_g$.
-This ratio describes the weighted average ratio of the aligned projected ellipticity of the dark matter haloes and their embedded galaxies.
-The following method was described by \cite{Mandelbaum06} and \cite{Schrabback15}.
-The two estimators receive equal contributions from systematic effects.
-Therefore, $\widehat{(f-f_{45})\Delta\Sigma_{\textrm{iso}}}(r)$ provides a systematic-free measure of halo ellipticity.
-The relative asymmetry in the shear field is described by the functions $f_{\textrm{rel}}(r)$ and $f_{\textrm{rel},45}(r)$.
-They are related to $f(r)$ and $f_{45}(r)$ through a factor of $f_h$.
-These depend on the density profile of the halo and need to be computed numerically.
-We obtained discrete values for $f_{\textrm{rel}}(r)$ and $f_{\textrm{rel},45}(r)$ from \cite{Mandelbaum06}.
-They were computed for NFW profiles in terms of the scale radius, $r_s$, of the NFW profile.
-We use the average scale radius for our lens sample and interpolate on these values.